ABAQUS is a finite element analysis program owned and supported by SIMULIA, the Dassault Systèmes brand for Realistic Simulation.

 abaqus fetch job=knee_bolster_ef3

-Continuing with the above example, assume that you have fetched the four input files above into your work directory (where you submit your job, represented by
+Assume that you have fetched the four input files above into your work directory (where you submit your job, represented by

 #PBS -N knee #PBS -l walltime=1:00:00 #PBS -l nodes=1:ppn=1 #PBS -l software=abaqus+5 #PBS -j oe # # The following lines set up the ABAQUS environment # module load abaqus # # Move to the directory where the job was submitted # cd $PBS_O_WORKDIR cp *.inp $TMPDIR cd $TMPDIR # # Run ABAQUS # abaqus job=knee_bolster interactive # # Now, copy data (or move) back once the simulation has completed # cp * $PBS_O_WORKDIR